 Here is a link to career planning information for PhD students from Karin Lawton-Dunn, the career planning resource person at the Grad College provided by Craig Ogilvie, Assistant Dean of the Graduate College in Summer 2017.

 While it is not specific to ISU, it does provide interesting information that you, your colleagues, and your students could use to think about the career trajectories of your PhD students:https://www.nsf.gov/nsb/sei/infographic2/#data

 The PFF program supplements departmental graduate preparation by offering new teaching, mentoring, and learning possibilities, which give postdoctoral fellows, Ph.D. students, and master’s students further credentialing for a competitive academic job market.
 PFF’s goal is to better prepare graduates for faculty careers through a combination of seminars, mentoring, and practical classroom and departmental service experiences.

 The new Center for Communication Excellence offers free individual consultations with graduate writing consultants.
 Students working on their thesis or dissertation, journal article, research proposal, conference paper, poster presentation, etc. can make appointments with Disciplinary, Interdisciplinary, and English Writing Consultants.
 Students can also join graduate peer review groups, attend seminars and workshops, and access various other resources.

 For more information, contact Elena Cotos at email@example.com.

-The academy will be for one year with approximately 5 full-day sessions each semester.
+The academy will be for one year (Fall and Spring semesters) with approximately 5 full-day sessions each semester.
 The program sessions will focus on: